Frequently Asked Questions

 There is no risk of physical harm.

-The conversation could might bring up uncomfortable feelings about sensitive topics.
+The interview could might bring up uncomfortable feelings about sensitive topics.
 There is a risk you might feel distressed during our conversation, or perhaps more likely, after the conversation has ended.

 I will offer signposts as we enter into new topics.
 You have the option to pause or stop the interview at any time.
 You can also skip any questions or topics you don't want to discuss.